 Standing Forward Bend Pose or Uttanasana

-Standing forward Bend Pose start from the upward facing dog position, slowly stand up with one foot at a time and hands beside your hips.
+Standing forward Bend Pose starts from the upward facing dog position, slowly stand up with one foot at a time and hands beside your hips.
 Now bend forward and let your upper torso hang, with your chest touching the knee and fold your hands behind your leg.
 Make sure your keens are straight and feet firmly attached to the ground.

 Take deep full breathes and be aware of the air flowing inside and out from you.
 Hold this position for a minute or longer if you’re comfortable.
 Now slowly untangle your hands and stand up straight to relax and conquer the day.